adelq/openSourceSchool.github.io/_harp/apply.md

 # Apply

 openSourceSchool is a student-run initiative, so it is essential that we have a strong team running the core operations.
-We always appreciate open source contributions from anyone, but we are also currently looking to hire student volunteers interested in working with us more quickly.
+We always appreciate open source contributions from anyone, but we are also currently looking to hire student volunteers interested in working with us more closely.

 Current positions open are:

 ---

-**Executive Team**

-* Chief Technology Officer
-* Chief Operations Officer
-* Chief Marketing Officer

----

-**Technical Team**

 * Website Framework Development Team
 	* Project Manager